cardano-foundation/cardano-ignite/SETUP.md

   sudo usermod -aG docker $USER
   ```

+> [!CAUTION]
-  Relog to have the group change take affect.
+> Please log out and log back in for the group change to take effect.

 ### Dummy Interface